Finding the Best Biometric Fingerprint Gun Safe For Your Needs

 Pros and Cons vs. Conventional Gun Safes

-Biometric technology is really where everything is heading.
+Biometric gun safe technology is really where everything is heading.
 But the real advantage is how quickly you can access your firearm.
 Add to that the very good security properties - no one but you or a designated trained person can access the safe - and biometric gun safes are an excellent choice for securing your firearms at home.

 In addition, biometric safes also have an override mechanism, usually by entry of a keycode, that allows you access in the unlikely event of a fingerprint scan failure.